The main panel in Grafana is simply named Graph. It provides a very rich set of graphing options.

 All series- Show all series on the same tooltip and a x crosshairs to help follow all series

-The section allows a series to be render different from the rest.
-For example, one series can be given a thicker line width to make it standout.
+The section allows a series to be rendered differently from the others.
+For example, one series can be given a thicker line width to make it stand out.

 There is an option under Series overrides to draw lines as dashes.
 Set Dashes to the value True to override the line draw setting for a specific series.